How to Make a Simple JavaScript Quiz — SitePoint

-“How do I make a JavaScript quiz?” — this is one of the most common questions I hear from people who are learning web development, and for good reason.
+“How do I make a JavaScript quiz?” is one of the most common questions asked by people learning web development, and for good reason.
 Quizzes are fun!
-They are a great way of learning about new subjects and allow you to engage your audience in a fun, yet playful manner.
+They’re a great way of learning about new subjects, and they allow you to engage your audience with something fun and playful.

+This popular article was updated in 2020 to reflect the current best practices in JavaScript.

-And coding your own JavaScript quiz is a fantastic learning exercise.
-It teaches you how to deal with events, handle user input, manipulate the DOM, provide the user with feedback and keep track of their score (for example, using client-side storage).
-And when you have your basic quiz, there are a whole host of possibilities to add more advanced functionality, such as pagination.
+Coding your own JavaScript quiz is also a fantastic learning exercise.
+It teaches you how to deal with events, manipulate the DOM, handle user input, give feedback to the user and keep track of their score (for example, using client-side storage).
+And when you have a basic quiz up and running, there are a whole bunch of possibilities to add more advanced functionality, such as pagination.
 I go into this at the end of the article.

-In this tutorial I will walk you though creating a multi-step JavaScript quiz which you will be able to adapt to your needs and add to your own site.
+In this tutorial, I’ll walk you though creating a multi-step JavaScript quiz which you’ll be able to adapt to your needs and add to your own site.
 If you’d like to see what we’ll be ending up with, you can skip ahead and see the working quiz.

-Things to be Aware of Before Starting
+Things to Be Aware of Before Starting

 A few things to know before starting:

-- This tutorial is entirely on the front end, meaning that the data is in the browser and someone who knows how to look through the code can find the answers.
+- This is a front-end tutorial, meaning that anyone who knows how to look through the source code of a page can find the answers.
 For serious quizzes, the data needs to be handled through the back end, which is beyond the scope of this tutorial.

-- The code in this article uses ES2015 syntax, meaning the code will not be compatible with any versions of Internet Explorer.
-However it does work for modern browsers, including Microsoft Edge.
+- The code in this article uses modern JavaScript syntax (ES6+), meaning it will not be compatible with any versions of Internet Explorer.
+However, it will work just fine on modern browsers, including Microsoft Edge.

 - If you need to support older browsers, I’ve written a JavaScript quiz tutorial that’s compatible back to IE8.
-Or, if you’d like a refresher on ES2015, check out this course by Darin Haener over on SitePoint Premium.
+Or, if you’d like a refresher on ES6, check out this course by Darin Haener over on SitePoint Premium.

 - You’ll need some familiarity with HTML, CSS, and JavaScript, but each line of code will be explained individually.